 All you need is some card stock (or any kind of paper that’s a bit heavier than printer paper – cardboard, cereal boxes anything like that), tinsel garland, ribbon, hot glue and scissors.

-Here’s a quick tutorial on how I made my 2013 tinsel garland.
+Here’s a quick tutorial on how I made my tinsel garland which is easy to do for any year!

 Step 2.
 Cut out the numbers